 I have had major roles in the development of language policy nationally and internationally.
 I am former President of the Association for Language Learning, was a member of the government's National Languages Steering Group and a governor of CILT, the National Centre for Languages.
 In 2008 I was appointed Chair of the Languages Diploma Development Partnership by the then Secretary of State for Education, Ed Balls.
-I am also former President and current Secretary General of FIPLV, the Fédération Internationale des Professeurs de Langues Vivantes, which enjoys NGO status with both UNESCO and the Council of Europe.
+I am also Vice President (and former President and Secretary General) of FIPLV, the Fédération Internationale des Professeurs de Langues Vivantes, which enjoys NGO status with both UNESCO and the Council of Europe.

 In 2009, I was awarded the title Chevalier dans l'Ordre des Palmes Académiques by the French prime minister for services to languages and European culture, in particular French.
 I am also a Fellow of the Royal Society of Arts.

 In Sheffield, I was pleased to be invited to be Patron of Languages Sheffield as well as being elected Vice-Chair of Sheffield City Council’s Children and Young People’s 0-19+ Partnership Board.
-I look forward to building similar relationships in London.
+I am currently building similar relationships in London.

 In 2007, together with Hayo Reinders from Unitec Institute of Technology, New Zealand, I founded the international journal, Innovation in Language Learning and Teaching (published by Taylor and Francis), which I continue to edit.